From Prayagraj to Maharajganj, five districts in Uttar Pradesh that are free from coronavirus

 Pilibhit was the first district in Uttar Pradesh to be coronavirus-free earlier this week.

-The Uttar Pradesh authorties sealed the affected areas, sanitised and tracked the contacts of Tablighi Jamaat members, in a bid to fight against the spread of coronavirus.
+The Uttar Pradesh authorities sealed the affected areas, sanitised and tracked the contacts of Tablighi Jamaat members, in a bid to fight against the spread of coronavirus.
 This strategy became successful after all the six COVID-19 patients in Maharajganj tested negative for the second time.